JeffMusgrave/jeff-musgrave-portfolio/jm-react-site/src/data/markdown/video/01-StyleTransfer.md

-I have created videos in many styles.
-For special effects, I have sometimes utilized machine learning.
-The result can be surreal, painterly visuals, as you can see on this webpage.
+## Machine Learning Style Transfer

+Here is a video reel of some live action videos I shot, and transformed into an animated, “rotoscoped” style.
+To achieve this, I utilized a machine learning method known as style transfer.
+The result can be surreal, painterly visuals.
 This project involved:

 - storyboarding,
 - filming,